apache/shenyu-website/community/1-code-suggestions.md

 * Use `LinkedList` when you need to add or delete elements, Else use `ArrayList`.

-* Ues `org.apache.commons.collections4.CollectionUtils` Judgment Is empty Or Not empty.
+* Use `org.apache.commons.collections4.CollectionUtils` Judgment Is empty Or Not empty.

 > CollectionUtils.isEmpty(list) or CollectionUtils.isNotEmpty(data)